spgroup/mergedataset/README.md

 ```

 ## Attentions When Using Windows
-If you use windows as your operating system, when you clone this project, you will probably receive an error message due to the size of the file name.
+If you use Windows as your operating system, when you clone this project, you will probably receive an error message due to the size of a few file names.
 This problem will make it impossible for you to clone this repository.

-To resolve this, you must install the Windows Linux Subsystem, just follow the steps outlined in this [guide](https://docs.microsoft.com/pt-br/windows/wsl/install-win10).

-At the end of the installation, just open the linux terminal on your windows and clone the project normally.
+To resolve this, you must install the Windows Linux Subsystem; just follow the steps outlined in this [guide](https://docs.microsoft.com/pt-br/windows/wsl/install-win10).
+At the end of the installation, just open the Linux terminal on your Windows and clone the project as usual.